dart-lang/language/working/augmentation-libraries/feature-specification.md

 a corresponding declaration in the augmented library or one of its other augmentations.

-A class, enum, extension, extension type, or mixin augmentation may specify `extends`, `implements`, `on`, and `with` clauses (when generally supported).
+A class, enum, extension type, or mixin augmentation may specify `extends`, `implements`, `on`, and `with` clauses (when generally supported).
 The types in these clauses are appended to the original declarations clauses of the same kind, and if that clause did not exist previously then it is added with the new types.
 All regular rules apply after this appending process, so you cannot have multiple `extends` on a class, or an `on` clause on an enum, etc.